 So today we're going to learn about the Snowball Effect.

-This is a term used by debt advisors to help you pay off your debts quickly.
+This is a term used by debt advisers to help you pay off your debts quickly.
 Basically you budget a certain amount of money, let's say $200 to pay off debts.
 The first month, you knock out all the tiny debts, like $50 here and $25 there.
 All those little guys get paid off first and only the minimum balances get paid on the big debts.

 Then the next month, you still have that same $200 budget, PLUS any money freed up by not having minimum payments or fees on the small debts you paid off.
 You use all that money to pay off the next biggest debts.